365businessdev/docs/docs/en-us/365-business-print-agent/print-agent-app.md

 ## Help & Support

 👉 For more information on setting up Secure Print, visit the [documentation](secure-print.md).
-📞 For questions, our [Customer Portal](https://365businessdev.atlassian.net/servicedesk/customer/portal/7) is happy to assist.
+📞 For questions, our [Support Team](https://365businessdev.atlassian.net/servicedesk/customer/portal/7) is happy to assist.